CommunityToolkit/MVVM-Samples/samples/MvvmSampleUwp/MvvmSampleUwp/Assets/docs/Introduction.md

 Imports Microsoft.Toolkit.Mvvm
 ```

+3. Code samples are available in the other docs pages for the MVVM package, and in the [unit tests](https://github.com/windows-toolkit/WindowsCommunityToolkit/tree/master/UnitTests/UnitTests.Shared/Mvvm) for the project.

 ## When should I use this package?

 Use this package for access to a collection of standard, self-contained, lightweight types that provide a starting implementation for building modern apps using the MVVM pattern.
 These types alone are usually enough for many users to build apps without needing additional external references.